-What is the MITRE ATT&CK Framework and How Does it Work?
+What is the MITRE ATT&CK Framework?

-What does the MITRE ATT&CK® Framework include?
+What Does the MITRE ATT&CK Framework Include?

 Tactics represent the attacker’s goal: